 Chris pointed to the eight plates we had set aside for ourselves.
 “Don’t worry about it.
 Let’s just give them our plates.”

 Suck-up.
-There was no way I was giving up the last pieces of my dad’s roast chicken.
+There was no way I was giving up the last pieces of my dad’s roast chicken to these strangers.
 I ran to one of the refrigerators.
-“Seriously, I can do it.
-It’s better than giving up our stuff.”

 My siblings and cousins turned to each other.
 They wanted to keep their plates, too.
 They picked up their leftovers and scurried into the dining room.
 That left me and Chris.
 Chris looked at his plate.
 His mouth reconsidered.
 “Whatever.
 It’s their fault for showing up late.”